emilio2601/emilio2601.dev/_texts/deploying-a-web-app-affordable-ipv6-only-vps.md

 ## Deploying the app

-I decided to use [Dokku](https://dokku.com/) for this.
-It's a lightweight self-hosted open source PaaS that runs on top of Docker and it's pretty easy to get started with.

-I followed the [Dokku documentation](https://dokku.com/docs/getting-started/installation/) to install it.
+My decision to use a VPS solved the cost and resource problem, but it introduced a new one: developer experience.
+I didn't want to trade the convenience of a managed platform for a world of manual configuration.
+I had no desire to set up Nginx, manage system processes, and script deployments by hand.

+This is the exact problem a self-hosted PaaS is designed to solve.
+After some research, I chose [Dokku](https://dokku.com/).
+It's a lightweight, open-source project that runs on my server and automates all the tedious parts of deployment.
+It handles everything from building the application inside a container to configuring the web server and managing environment variables.
+Its plugin system even lets me provision services like a Postgres database or an SSL certificate with a single command, effectively giving me a private, powerful, and cost-effective app platform on hardware I control.

+Their [documentation](https://dokku.com/docs/getting-started/installation/) was pretty easy to follow, and I was able to install it in a few minutes.

 ```bash
 $ wget -NP . https://dokku.com/install/v0.35.20/bootstrap.sh
 $ sudo DOKKU_TAG=v0.35.20 bash bootstrap.sh
 ```

-I installed Dokku, set up a domain, and added my SSH key pretty easily.
-Setting up the domain meant pointing an `AAAA` record to my server's IPv6 address, as a traditional `A` record for IPv4 wouldn't work on an IPv6-only server.
-My first roadblock came when I tried to provision a Postgres database.
-Postgres is not supported out of the box, but there's a plugin for that.
+After installing the main package, I added my SSH key and set up my domain.
+This meant pointing an `AAAA` record to my server's IPv6 address, as a traditional `A` record for IPv4 wouldn't work on an IPv6-only server.
+My first issue came when I tried to install their Postgres plugin.

 ```bash
 $ sudo dokku plugin:install https://github.com/dokku/dokku-postgres.git